javiermms/environment_app/notes.md

 - if username not found, should display error message in template (done)
 - add public folder with img, js and css subfolders (done)
 - update README
+- add emissions indicator icons (javier)

+## v1
+- associate add buttons with the day using id (v1)
+- (stretch) basic graph (0-100 graph)
+- (stretch) days need to be associated with graph (id)
+- hook up form to the data base for users to search (faith)
+- make emissions indicators fully functional